5 Things to Avoid During a Construction Loan

 As mentioned above, construction loans have variable rates which move up and down with the prime rate.
 Construction loans have higher rates than traditional loans; this can be attributed to the fact that your home acts as the collateral with conventional loans, but construction loans have that privilege.
 You provide the lender with a detailed plan and a realistic budget.
 It helps them plan on how they are going to issue the funds.

-Some of the things you need to avoid during a construction loan are explained below.
+Some of the things you need to avoid during this kind of loan are explained below.

 Avoid Early Starts